MBauer83/NuNNERY/README.md

 # NuNNERY - Numeric Neural-Network Extensible Research Youngster
-Every projects needs a punny name - coming up with that *has* to be at least 30% of the development budget.
-In lieu of an actual budget, I spent about 5 minutes on this one.
+Every projects needs a punny name - coming up with one *has* to be at least 30% of the development budget.
+In lieu of an actual budget, I spent about 5 minutes on this name.
 Yes, it shows...
 I know. ;)

 ## Purpose and Scope
 NuNNERY is a simple, easy to use, and extendable library for learning and experimenting with neural networks.
 It is written in Python 3.
 It demonstrates the structured implementation of a network-architecture and a backpropagation-learning algorithm as well as live-presentation of the learning progress using matplotlib's pyplot.
 TKinter is used for interactive drawing of the network's input after training and testing.